linkedtimeseries/ngsi-ldf/README.md

 The fragmentation strategy ultimately determines the usability of the published Linked Data Fragments.
 Making them too granular eliminates the cacheability of the data, making them too course makes the data harder to ingest for consumers.
 Keeping this in mind, we currently support three common geospatial bucketing strategies and a flexible temporal fragmentation strategy.

-All published data is fragmented geospatially, but not at all data is fragmented temporally.
-We call geospatial fragments _tiles_, and tiles that are also temporally fragmented _tile pages_ or simply _pages_.
+All published data is fragmented geospatially, but not all data is fragmented temporally.
+We call geospatial fragments _tiles_.
+Tiles that are also temporally fragmented are called _tile pages_ or simply _pages_.

 ### Geospatial Fragmentations